Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x26: Protobuf data packet

-Issued by the GO device in response to Msg Type 0x8C.Information published by the GO device.
+Issued by the GO device in response to Msg Type 0x8C.
+Or Issued by the Go to publish its information to the device if third party device subscribes different topics.
+The information includes a payload containing data encoded in the protobuf format.

 |   | Bytes | Position |
 | --- | --- | --- |